VirtualBrainLab/vbl-docs/source/ephys_link/installation_and_use.md

 ### Options

-All options can be viewed with `python -m ephys_link --help`.
+All options can be viewed with `ephys_link --help`.

 | Option                           | Input                                               | Default     | Description                                                    |
 |----------------------------------|-----------------------------------------------------|-------------|----------------------------------------------------------------|